Table of Contents

 2. Hard Water Issues

-If your tap water is high in minerals like calcium and magnesium, these minerals can actually bond with the bean skins and prevent them from softening.
-If you know you have hard water, try using filtered water for both the soaking and the cooking steps.
-This is also the specific scenario where the baking soda trick is most effective, as it helps neutralize those minerals.
+Minerals like calcium and magnesium in hard water can bond with bean skins and prevent softening.
+If you have hard water, use filtered water for soaking and cooking, and utilize the baking soda trick to neutralize those minerals.

 3. The Acid Trap

 Note: Always cook your chickpeas in plain or aromatically seasoned water first.
-Once they pass the "squish test" between your fingers, then you can add your tomatoes or citrus.
+Once they pass the "squish test," you can add acidic ingredients.

 Practical Pantry Tips for Chickpea Success